This is a guide on how and when to get turnips from Daisy Mae to make a profit in Animal Crossing: New Horizons (ACNH).

-Turnips are the game's version of a real-life stock market, which they call the Stalk Market.
-Turnips go on sale every Sunday morning, and are sold by the visitor, Daisy Mae.
-Turnips can then be sold at Nook's Cranny on Monday to Saturday, and if you're willing to wait for a good sell price, you can buy low and sell high for a big profit!
+You can sell Turnips at Nook's Cranny from Monday to Saturday.
+If you're willing to wait for a good sell price, you can buy low and sell high for a big profit!

 |Location||Randomly around the island|

-Turnips are sold in bunches of 10, so you won't be able to buy just a single Turnip – they'll be grouped together to save on inventory space.
-Well, go big or go home!
+Turnips are sold by Daisy Mae in stacks of 10, so you won't be able to buy just a single Turnip – they'll be grouped together to save on inventory space.

 |Day||Every day except Sunday|

 |Time of Day||8:00 AM to 10:00 PM|

 You can sell Turnips at Nook's Cranny any day of the week except Sunday.

 The sell price for Turnips changes twice every day: one in the morning and one at 12:00 noon.